Miloš Jojić

-Miloš Jojić (Милош Јојић, [mǐloʃ jôjitɕ]; born 19 March 1992) is a Serbian professional footballer who plays as an attacking midfielder.
+Miloš Jojić (Милош Јојић, [mǐloʃ jôjitɕ]; born 19 March 1992) is a Serbian professional footballer who plays as an attacking midfielder for Bosnian Premier League club Borac Banja Luka.

 Club career

 Early years

 Jojić joined the youth system of Partizan in 2003.
 He made his senior debut with Teleoptik in 2010.
 On 24 January 2012, together with Miloš Ostojić, Jojić signed his first professional contract with Partizan, on a four-year deal.
 He eventually stayed on loan at Teleoptik until the end of the 2011–12 season.
 During his time at Teleoptik, Jojić scored 14 goals in 60 league appearances.

 Partizan

 On 15 September 2012, Jojić scored on his competitive debut for Partizan in a 5–2 home league win over Hajduk Kula.
 On 18 May 2013, Jojić scored the winning goal from a free kick in the 90th minute of the Belgrade derby, which sealed the club's sixth consecutive championship title.

 Borussia Dortmund

 On 31 January 2014, Jojić signed a four-and-a-half-year contract with Borussia Dortmund, for a transfer fee believed to be around €2.5 million.
 He made his first appearance for the club on 15 February 2014, coming on as a 67th-minute substitute in a home league fixture against Eintracht Frankfurt.
 After just 17 seconds of action, Jojić scored with his first touch, a tap in after Kevin Großkreutz's shot was parried, to make the score 4–0.
 This was the fastest goal ever scored by a Bundesliga debutant, though four seconds too slow to be the fastest goal ever scored by a substitute; a record held by Uwe Wassmer.